Crazy Rich Asians: Legacy

 Actor Ke Huy Quan, who had quit acting after Second Time Around (2002) due to the lack of opportunities for Asian actors, said he was inspired to return to the profession by the positive representation of Asians in Crazy Rich Asians.
 Quan said: "I saw my fellow Asian actors up on the screen, and I had serious FOMO because I wanted to be up there with them".
-This directly led Quan to appear in Everything Everywhere All at Once (2022), which stars Crazy Rich Asians actress Michelle Yeoh as the lead.
+Among Quan’s first films back would be Everything Everywhere All at Once (2022), which stars Crazy Rich Asians actress Michelle Yeoh as the lead.
 Both Yeoh and Quan would go on to win Academy Awards for their performances.
 As a tribute to the film, clips of Yeoh on the red carpet promoting Crazy Rich Asians can be briefly seen in the universe where Yeoh's character Evelyn is an accomplished actress.

+Crazy Rich Asians is frequently cited as a milestone for Hollywood films within Asian representation.
+It was the first major film released in the United States since The Joy Luck Club (1993) to feature an Asian cast.
+Its success led to a $30 million budget and a profit $230 million for mainstream audience support.
+The film is often said to have paved the way for movies and TV shows to center on Asian culture, story, and timelines by major studios.

 Casting criticism

 Although the film has been lauded in the United States for featuring a predominantly Asian cast, it was criticized elsewhere, particularly in Singapore, for casting biracial and non-Chinese actors as ethnically Chinese characters.
 The film was also criticized by Singaporeans for its inaccuracies by having supposed Singaporean characters speak only British English and American English and omitting Singaporean English entirely.
 In addition, the film has received criticism for poorly representing the actual ethnic makeup of Singapore by not portraying non-ethnically Chinese citizens such as Malays and Indians.